 As with the exterior styling, you know exactly what you’re going to get with a Volkswagen cabin, and so it proves with the Touran.
 The interior design is just as conservative as that of the outside, but in here, that means that everything sits where you expect it to sit, and works how you expect it to work.
 As a result, using all the car's various functions is about as difficult as blinking.
 Quality is also predictably strong, with dense, posh-feeling materials and very sturdy assembly.
 What’s more, you get a clear view out in all directions, and there’s bags of adjustment for your driving position.
 Full marks.

-This is the most important area for any MPV, and the Touran does the job better than pretty much any of its mid-size MPV rivals.
-It’s among the most generous for cabin space, allowing seven adults to travel in genuine comfort, and the three chairs in the middle row all slide and recline individually.
+Practicality is the reason you choose an MPV, and the Touran absolutely nails its brief It’s among the most generous for cabin space in its class, allowing seven adults to travel in genuine comfort, and the three chairs in the middle row all slide and recline individually.
 The five behind the driver all fold flush into the floor, too, leaving you with a perfectly flat load area.
 It’s huge, too, and the boot is still pretty massive when the car is in five-seat mode.
 There’s even decent space for bags when you’re travelling seven-up.
 Folding the seats is easy and takes next-to-no strength, and there are handy touches - like cubbies and takeaway hooks - dotted around all over the cabin.

-The entry-level Touran is pretty sparsely equipped, especially when you consider how much it costs to buy.
-Four electric windows, air-conditioning and a touch-screen infotainment system that includes Bluetooth and a DAB radio are provided as standard on the S, but you have to upgrade to SE for alloys, a leather steering wheel, automatic lights and wipers and all-round parking sensors.
+A pity the entry level model is so sparsely equipped though, especially when you consider how much it costs to buy.
+Four electric windows, air-conditioning and a touch-screen infotainment system including Bluetooth and a DAB radio are standard, but you have to upgrade to SE for alloys, a leather steering wheel, automatic lights and wipers and all-round parking sensors.
 SE Family gives you sat-nav, a panoramic roof and Adaptive cruise control, while SEL trim provides climate control.
 R-Line models don’t really add anything other than the styling upgrades inside and out.